Multi-neutron correlations in light nuclei via ab-initio lattice simulations

-To further elucidate these two geometries, Figs.~\ref{fig:4n}(c–f) display the internal angular and radial correlations for configurations corresponding to the extended, approximately symmetric $2n$–$2n$ geometry at $\Theta\approx141^\circ$ and the compact tetraneutron-like geometry at $\Theta\approx69^\circ$(see~\cite{supp} for additional details).
+To further elucidate these two geometries, Figs.~\ref{fig:4n}(c–f) display the internal angular and radial correlations for configurations corresponding to the extended, approximately symmetric $2n$–$2n$ geometry at $\Theta\approx141^\circ$ and the compact tetraneutron-like geometry at $\Theta\approx69^\circ$ (see Figs.~S6 in SM~\cite{supp} for additional details).
 For the extended $2n$–$2n$ geometry, Figs.~\ref{fig:4n}(d,f), each dineutron pair retains a small internal opening angle $\theta$, with its distribution peaked near $30^\circ$, and the two pairs exhibit nearly symmetric distributions of the distances $r_{1,2}$ (defined as the distances from each pair c.m. to the system c.m.) that extend to about 4–5~fm.
 In contrast, the tetraneutron-like geometry, Figs.~\ref{fig:4n}(c,e), shows enhanced probability density near characteristic radial-distance pairs $(2,4)$~fm and $(3,5)$~fm from the system c.m., indicating two radially asymmetric $nn$ pairs located on the same side of the system c.m.
 Their internal opening-angle distributions are shifted to larger values, with a pronounced maximum near $\theta\approx60^\circ$ and lying predominantly in the range $30^\circ$-$60^\circ$.
-These configurations are also accompanied by large torsion angles with $\zeta$ between $60^\circ$ and $90^\circ$.
+These configurations are also accompanied by large torsion and dihedral angles between $60^\circ$ and $90^\circ$ (see Fig.~S5).
 Together, these features lead to a non-coplanar, interlaced geometry.
 This geometry represents a compact, strongly correlated four-neutron configuration, in which the distinction between the two $2n$ clusters becomes less pronounced, suggesting enhanced four-body correlations among the four neutrons.
 It may be viewed as a structural precursor to a possible tetraneutron configuration.
-Overall, the contrast between these configurations highlights two representative geometries of the correlated four-neutron subsystem in $^{7}$H: a spatially symmetric, extended $2n$–$2n$ geometry with large inter-pair separation and finite torsion, which accounts for roughly 95\% of the total marginal $\Theta$ distribution, and a compact, twisted tetraneutron-like geometry governed by pronounced four-body correlations, which contributes the remaining 5\%.
-The strong dominance of the extended $2n$–$2n$ geometry in the neutron-rich light nuclei studied here implies that experimental searches for tetraneutron-like configurations are likely to receive sizable contributions from symmetric $2n$–$2n$ modes, posing a serious challenge to isolating a genuine tetraneutron signal.
+Overall, these results highlight two representative geometries of the correlated four-neutron subsystem in $^{7}$H: an approximately spatially symmetric, extended $2n$-$2n$ configuration with large inter-pair separation and finite torsion, and a compact, twisted tetraneutron-like configuration characterized by enhanced four-body correlations.
+The extended $2n$-$2n$ geometry dominates the marginal $\Theta$ distribution at the $\sim95\%$ level, while the compact component contributes the remaining $\sim5\%$, with the relative weights only weakly sensitive to reasonable variations of the $(\theta,\Delta\varphi)$ selection (see Figs.~S4).
+The strong dominance of the extended $2n$–$2n$ geometry in the neutron-rich light nuclei studied here implies that experimental searches for tetraneutron-like configurations are likely to receive sizable contributions from symmetric $2n$--$2n$ modes, complicating the isolation of a genuinely compact, tetraneutron-like $4n$ signal.